Back to Home

 Object to processing |

-4.3 Automated Decision Making
+4.3 Automated Processing

-We may use automated processing for:
+We may use basic automated processing for:

-- Property Recommendations: AI-driven property matching
+- Property Recommendations: Basic matching based on preferences

-Rights Regarding Automated Processing
+Your Rights Regarding Automated Processing

 You have the right to:

-- Receive information about the logic involved
+- Request information about the logic involved

 5. Data Security Measures

-Comprehensive Security Framework
+Security Framework

 5.1 Technical Security Measures

-- Database Security: Encrypted databases with access controls
+- Database Security: Protected database access

 Access Controls